This short article will show that God definitely does have the power to put to death FOREVER the devil, demons, and

-Angels are eternal, not immortal, spirit beings.
-Their life, as shown in many scriptures, can be terminated by the One who gave it to them.
+Angels are eternal.
+But they are NOT spirits that are immortal.
+Their life, as shown in many scriptures, can be ended by the One who gave it to them.

 What is it that evil spirits know about God that would make them tremble in fear?
 This question is answered in Mark's account of Jesus meeting a man in a synagogue who was possessed with a demon.

-"Now a man who had an unclean spirit was in the synagogue; and he cried out with a loud voice, saying, 'Ah!
-What have we to do with You, Jesus the Nazarean?
-HAVE YOU COME TO DESTROY US?
-I know Who You are, the Holy One of God.'
-And Jesus rebuked him, saying, 'Be silent, and come out of him.'"
-(Luke 4:33-35)
+"Now a man who had an unclean spirit was in the synagogue; and he cried out with a loud voice, saying . . .
+HAVE YOU COME TO DESTROY US? . . ."
+(Luke 4)

 In verse 34 above the word "destroy" is a translation of the Greek word appolumi.
 This word, which is Strong's Concordance #G622, means to destroy fully and completely.
 This same word is also used to describe the utter destruction of people and places (Matthew 10:28, Luke 17:29, etc.).
 The question asked by the demon is instructive as it tells us something about their life and existence.

 The Ultimate Punishment

 At the end of the millennial rule of Jesus on earth Satan the devil will be permitted, for one last time, to active deceive others.
 After this last great evil act Lucifer, the angel who became God's chief adversary, will receive what he justly deserves for what he has done (Revelation 20:7-10).Lucifer will not, in spite of what some religious people might think, be tortured forever as his punishment.
 The Bible strongly indicates his life will be stopped - he will no longer exist AT ALL.
 He will be put out of his misery and his life terminated so that he no longer causes himself or others any problems.